aleph2c/miros/doc/patterns.rst

   [2017-12-15 09:20:59.468877] [deferred] e->COMPLETED() authorizing->idle
   .

-The deferred event pattern states that we will react to the recalled events immediately and we can see this behavior on lines 4-5 and 8-9
+The deferred event :term:`pattern<Pattern>` states that we will react to the recalled events immediately and we can see this behavior on lines 4-5 and 8-9

 .. code-block:: python